Trusted WordPress tutorials, when you need them most.

 Error shown when a user tries to publish a post with a forbidden word in title

-That’s all, we hope this article helped you learn how to add a list of forbidden words for WordPress post titles.
+That’s all, I hope this article helped you learn how to add a list of forbidden words for WordPress post titles.
 You may also want to see our guide on how to require featured images for posts in WordPress or our expert picks of the best popular posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.